bottlerocketjonny/bottlerocketjonny/README.md

 <br>

 ```
-private static final String TECH_STACK = "Java, Spring, MySQL, TypeScript & React";
+StringBuilder techStack = new StringBuilder();
+techStack.append("Java, Spring Boot, MySQL, TypeScript, React");
+techStack.append("...");
 ```

 👋 | Hey everyone!
 I'm Jonny, a Full Stack Developer based in London, UK.

 🧑‍💻 | Currently, I'm working at <a href="https://www.japeto.ai/">Japeto</a>, an Innovate UK funded start-up.
 We are building a Chatbot framework that will be used by charities and the NHS.

-☕ | In my spare time, I'm looking to contribute to Open Source projects using Java & Spring!
+☕ | In my spare time, I'm looking to contribute to Open Source projects based in and around my tech stack.

-🚀 | Get in touch with me via my email jj.coddington93@gmail.com or through the links at the top.
+🚀 | Get in touch with me via my email bottlerocketjonny@protonmail.com or through the links at the top.

 🌟 | Thanks for visiting, I look forward to working together!